For booting Hirens 9.5 (DOS-based Hirens ISOs) see Tutorial 116 - for Hirens 9.7 and later, use the method below.

 Using HBCD DOS utilities

 If you have an NTFS USB drive, then some DOS utilities will not work because DOS cannot understand the NTFS filesystem and thus cannot see the \HBCD folder and files.
-To fix this, when mots of the DOS utilities run, you will be prompted with a DOS driver list:
+To fix this, when most of the DOS utilities run, you will be prompted with a DOS driver list:

 Pick the NTFS driver so that DOS can access the \HBCD folder on the NTFS drive.